 WORCESTER — The Shepherd Hill Rams trailed by 18 at halftime, but managed to rebound and pull off a stunning comeback to win the Division 2 District Tournament title game.

 The second-seeded Rams upset the top-seeded Marlborough Panthers, 53-47, in the championship matchup at Worcester Polytechnic Institute’s Harrington Auditorium on Saturday night.
+At 먹튀폴리스 you will be able to bet for your favorite team for the next game.

 The Panthers jumped out to a quick 10-2 lead on the back of Chris Doherty, and held a 19-9 lead through the first quarter.
 Marlborough continued to dominate through the first half, doubling up on the Rams with a 36-18 lead at halftime.
 The second half would prove to be a different story.